discord-net/Discord.Net/docs/faq/basics/dependency-injection.md

 ---
-uid: FAQ.Commands.DI
+uid: FAQ.Basics.DI
-title: Questions about Dependency Injection with Commands
+title: Questions about Dependency Injection.
 ---

 # Dependency-injection-related Questions

-In the following section, you will find common questions and answers to utilizing dependency injection with @Discord.Commands, as well as common troubleshooting steps regarding DI.
+In the following section, you will find common questions and answers to utilizing dependency injection with @Discord.Commands and @Discord.Interactions, as well as common troubleshooting steps regarding DI.

 ## What is a service?
 Why does my module not hold any data after execution?